 The good news is there is plenty of support available, from apps to podcasts and online communities such as @weareunwstd which I am so grateful to have found.

-This year I plan to explore different strategies and gain an insight into what it takes to live an alcohol free life.
-My main concern starting this journey was the fear of being bored – or boring.
+This year and for years to follow I plan to explore different strategies and gain an insight into what it takes to live an alcohol free life.
+My main concern starting this journey was the fear of being bored – or ‘boring’.
 This was my own perception of an alcohol free Kate, silly I know!
 However, my quest for self improvement and personal growth far outweighs those fears and there’s only one way to find out!

 There are so many things I love about being booze free including: better sleep, reduced anxiety, closer connections, more adventures, earlier mornings, a sense of calm and losing weight both mentally and physically without trying too hard.